Team-12-ENG1/Team-12-ENG1.github.io/README.md

 - collaborative repo
 - decide on markdown and inbuilt themes vs html/css
  - (big factor: markdown with a theme does not support emoji?)
+ - change colour of links by editing CSS

 - add temp links
 - add sections